Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 - The digital fuel gauge will enable you to check the fuel level at a glance

-- This generator is also fuel-conscious and can start at low temperatures
+- This generator is also fuel-conscious and comes with a cold start technology.

 - Built-in mufflers to keep the noise level at 64 decibels

 - Surrounded by a protective steel cage to keep all the vital parts secure

 - Cast iron sleeve secures the gas tank